Clem Daniels: Professional career

 Daniels regressed the following year, which notably saw him rush for -1 yard on opening day against Boston.
 However, he ran for 824 yards on 173 carries with two touchdowns while catching 42 passes for 696 yards with six touchdowns.
 The following year, he ran for 884 yards on 219 carries for five touchdowns while also catching 36 passes for 568 yards with seven touchdowns.
 In the All-Star Game that year that was targeted for play in January 1965, Daniels served as a key voice in a boycott called by him and other fellow black players from playing the game in New Orleans due to discrimination, such as being refused service by a number of New Orleans hotels and businesses.
 The game was successfully moved to Houston.
 Daniels ran for 801 yards on 204 carries in 1966 while scoring ten total touchdowns in his final All-Star selected year; in back-to-back weeks (October 30, November 6), he scored three touchdowns each.
 Daniels ran for 575 yards on 130 carries with four touchdowns before he broke his leg in the November 23 game against the Kansas City Chiefs.
 He missed the rest of the season, which saw the Raiders go all the way to Super Bowl II.
 Daniels played sparingly in the 1968 season with the San Francisco 49ers, running for just 37 yards on 12 carries.
 He caught two passes for 23 yards in what became his final season.

-Post playing career
+Post-playing career

-Daniels had spent his off-seasons teaching high school students in Dallas and Oakland.
-Daniels bought his first tavern in 1967.
+Daniels had spent his off-seasons teaching high school students in Oakland, CA at Skyline High School.
+Daniels bought his first Liquor Store in 1967.
 He soon became a member of the California State Packing Store and Tavern Owners Association (CAL-PAC).
 He later became president of the organization during a conflict with Huey Newton and the Black Panthers.
 Conversations with Newton eventually led to a CAL-PAC scholarship program for high school students in the Bay Area.